jamescherti/minimal-emacs.d/README.md

 # Minimal ~/.emacs.d

 This repository hosts a minimal Emacs configuration with `early-init.el` and `init.el` files.
 It is designed to serve as a base for your vanilla Emacs configuration.
 These files are designed to optimize startup time, configure essential settings, and manage package installations efficiently.

 ## Installation

+Execute the following command to clone this repository into `~/.emacs.d`:
 ```
 git clone https://github.com/jamescherti/minimal-emacs.d ~/.emacs.d
 ```